devops-assignment1-team1/ias-docs/README.md

     3. In the event a new branch is needed, use the same issue number (e.g. 25-new locking mechanism)
     4. Under the description section of each issue, add comments to update the progress of your issue.
 Developers should only comment important information that is relevant to share to the team.
 (Subjective, don't put insignificant stuff)
 - TDD
-    1. Development will be done using a TDD approach (Unit Tests)
+    1. Development will be done using a Ping Pong Programming approach
-    2. Integration and System tests will be introduced after the completion of the relevant features
+    2. Integration and System tests will be introduced after the completion of the relevant features/milestone
 - Merge Strategy
     1. Development of enhancements or bugs will be done in their respective branches and merged back into main when completed.
 ## Pull Requests